Ereshkigal

-In the ancient Sumerian poem Inanna's Descent to the Underworld, Ereshkigal is described as Inanna's older sister.
-However, they were not commonly associated with each other.
+In the ancient Sumerian poem Inanna's Descent into the Underworld, Ereshkigal is described as Inanna's older sister.
+However, this is a cultural artifact since the Sumerians used terms such as sister as a way to place each other on the same level in hierarchy.

 The two main myths involving Ereshkigal are the story of Inanna's descent into the Underworld and the story of Ereshkigal's marriage to the god Nergal.
 Other myths also associate her with gods such as Ninazu, originally regarded as her husband but later as a son, and Ningishzida.

 Mythology

 In Sumerian mythology, Ereshkigal was the queen of the underworld.
 Some researchers believe that Ninazu originally fulfilled this function, with Ereshkigal only becoming a significant ruler of the land of the dead in Sumerian imagination at a later point in time.
 However, beliefs related to this sphere were somewhat amorphous, and it is possible there was initially no single universally-agreed-upon version of relevant mythical and cultic concepts, with various deities, both male and female, ruling over the underworld in the belief systems of various areas and time periods.

-In later Babylonian god lists Ereshkigal held a senior status among the underworld deities, ruling over the category of so-called "transtigridian snake gods" (such as Ninazu, Tishpak, Ishtaran and the Elamite god Inshushinak, in Mesopotamia known almost exclusively in the afterlife context), while Nergal, who fulfilled analogous functions in the north in Sumerian times, had an entourage of minor war gods and disease demons instead.
+In later Babylonian god lists, Ereshkigal held a senior status among the underworld deities, ruling over the category of so-called "transtigridian snake gods" (such as Ninazu, Tishpak, Ishtaran, and the Elamite god Inshushinak, in Mesopotamia known almost exclusively in the afterlife context), while Nergal, who fulfilled analogous functions in the north in Sumerian times, had an entourage of minor war gods and disease demons instead.
 The idea of Nergal and Ereshkigal as a couple likely developed out of a need to reconcile the two traditions.

 Ereshkigal's sukkal (vizier or messenger) was Namtar.

 While obscure in cultic texts, Ereshkigal was prominent in mythical literature.
 Examples of myths where she plays an important role include: